 What Causes BPD?

-Linehan and others theorize that an “invalidating environment” — that in which children are taught to keep their thoughts and feelings to themselves and any emotion that is displayed is disregarded or trivialized — along with an innate tendency to react more intensely to lower levels of stress, are the key underpinnings of BPD.
-An invalidating environment causes children to distrust their emotions, which leads to mimicking behavior in adulthood.
-(Because of their distorted sense of self, BPD sufferers often take on the characteristics of another person with the goal of being liked and accepted.)
-Borderline personality disorder also occurs much more often in people who suffered trauma in childhood, particularly sexual abuse and incest.
+An invalidating environment is one in which children are taught to keep their thoughts and feelings to themselves, and any emotion displayed is disregarded or trivialized.
+An environment like this causes children to distrust their feelings, which leads to mimicking behavior in adulthood.
+Because of their distorted sense of self, people struggling with BPD often take on the characteristics of another person to be liked and accepted.
+BPD also occurs much more frequently in people struggling with childhood trauma, mainly if the trauma involves sexual abuse or incest.

 If you recognize any of these symptoms in yourself or a family member, it may be time to seek help.
-Borderline personality disorder is eminently treatable.
-In fact, BPD is termed the “good prognosis diagnosis” and that’s because people get better.
-“People with this disorder have a remission within a couple of years [of treatment] and when that happens, it’s sustained,” said Dr. John Gunderson, MD, of Harvard University in “Back From the Edge,” a documentary on BPD.
-“Relapses are not common.”
-In addition, when BPD is successfully treated, the other disorders often get better, too.
+BPD is eminently treatable.
+In fact, BPD is termed the “good prognosis diagnosis,” and that’s because people struggling with it often get better with no relapses.
+In addition to recovery sustainability, co-occurring disorders consistently improve when BPD is successfully treated.

 However, finding the right therapist to handle your borderline personality disorder treatment is vital.
 A qualified therapist will be familiar with common approaches in BPD treatment, such as: